 If someone making a million dollars a year deigned to give me some “hot financial tipz,” I’d roll my eyeballs up a hill and, like Sisyphus’s boulder, just wait for them to come back down and pop themselves back in.
 I’m positive there are people making $10,000 a year reading this right now, shaking their heads at the nonsense of me doing the exact same thing.

 But wealth and stability are new and novel to me.
-Four years ago, I was making $18,000.
+Not too many years ago, I was making $18,000.
 That on its own isn’t necessarily Les Misérables, but I was living in the third most expensive city in the nation.
 My rent ate half of my income, even though I defrayed costs by sharing an apartment with five roommates.
 I was educated, but $40,000 in student loan debt.
 The economy sucked.
 Unemployment was still at 8%.
 My career had stalled.
 I was competing against very seasoned, very desperate professionals for every gig.
 So I paid my bills with sex-adjacent work and cried hot, bitter tears of frustration every time I got a tax bill demanding still more money.

 Piggy’s story has many of the same troubles, with different sources.
-She and her husband have location-sensitive jobs that required them to move to an area with a high cost of living and no personal support network.
+She and her husband have location-sensitive jobs.
+This required them to move to an area with a high cost of living and no personal support network.
 They both struggled with scary bouts of illness.
 And student loan debt?
 Enough to choke a horse.
 But they, too, are now solidly middle-class and working toward an early retirement.